 Helmets have a simple, yet essential job.
 It’s to protect your head in the event of a collision or accident.
 The fact is, things happen and if riders don’t have adequate head protection it can lead to serious injuries or worse.

-While there are several types and styles of motorcycle helmets available today, one that is growing in popularity is half face helmets.
-These helmets are designed to protect the head, not the face or neck.
+While there are several types and styles of motorcycle helmets available today, one that is growing in popularity is the half-face helmets.
+These motorcycle half helmets are designed to protect the head, not the face or neck.
 They are a classic shape and design that’s easily recognized due to their presence in older movies and films.

 Before getting on a motorcycle, it’s absolutely essential to ensure the right helmet is purchased.
 Helmets do much more than just protect the head, though a quality helmet is going to do a great job at this.